-Bint Samiha (Kazmeen x Samiha)

-is most famous as the dam of Nazeer.
-She is also a granddaughter of Bint Hadba has greated her own dynasty of the Abeyyah Om Juryas strain, which traces to the mare Obeya Om Jurays presented to Egypt in the 1930's by King Abdul Aziz Al Saud
+Bint Samiha (Kazmeen x Samiha) is most famous as the dam of Nazeer.
+She is also a granddaughter of Bint Hadba

-Hanan (Alaa El Din x Mona)
+Desert Heritage Magazine • 65

-Descendants of Obeya 9 Tamria Abeer Akhtal Alidaara Ansata Bint Bukra Ansata Halim Shah Ansata Hejazi Ansata Iemhotep Ansata Sinan Bint Bint Sabbah Fa Halima Fikri Ghazal Glorieta Sayonaara Kamar Noor El Fagr NK Hafid Jamil Pharrah Rashdan Sheikh Al Arab was bred by Lady Anne Blunt and foaled at Crabbet Arabian Stud in England.
-She was sold to Egypt as a young foal and founded one of two branches of the Koheilah Rodaniyah strain in that country
+Descendants of Obeya

+9 Tamria Abeer Akhtal Alidaara Ansata Bint Bukra Ansata Halim Shah Ansata Hejazi Ansata Iemhotep Ansata Sinan Bint Bint Sabbah Fa Halima Fikri Ghazal Glorieta Sayonaara Kamar Noor El Fagr NK Hafid Jamil Pharrah Rashdan Sheikh Al Arab Sid Abouhom
-Sid Abouhom

 Bint El Bahreyn As her name implies, this bay mare foaled in 1898 was bred by Sheikh Issa bin Khalifah of Bahrain.
 He presented her as a gift to Abbas Pasha II in 1903 and she was later purchased by Lady Anne Blunt in 1907.
-Lady Anne declared Bint El Bahreyn a "fine mare" yet referred to one is a descendant of the Hadbah Enzahiyah foundation mare El Hadba El Saghira defect, that of having ears like "bats' ears."
+Lady Anne declared Bint El Bahreyn a "fine mare" yet referred to one defect, that of having ears like "bats' ears."
 However Lady Anne also noted that Bint El Bahreyn did not transmit this to her daughter Dalal, a filly which she described as, "Very beautiful...gazelle-like head."
 The descendants of this family are primarily through Durra and her daughters Zareefa and Bint Durra.
 The Marei family's Albadeia stud has also had many successful mares from this family.